Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Introduction

 Despite progress towards error-corrected quantum computers~\cite{google_willow24}, noise and imperfections remain dominant in NISQ devices~\cite{Bharti:2022,gardas_defects_2018}.
 Moreover, algorithms with proven quantum advantage~\cite{kim_evidence_2023} are impractical at current qubit scales.
 Over the past decade, research has centred on hybrid quantum–classical algorithms adapted to restricted hardware.
 These methods replace full coherent quantum evolution with iterative classical protocols that invoke quantum subroutines, thereby reducing qubit and gate requirements~\cite{peruzzo_variational_2014, safi23}.
 This mitigation limits noise accumulation on small-scale NISQ implementations.
 Such variational quantum algorithms (VQAs) \cite{cerezo_variational_2021} include the variational quantum eigensolver (VQE)~\cite{peruzzo_variational_2014} and the quantum approximate optimisation algorithm (QAOA)~\cite{farhi_quantum_2014}.

 QAOA admits variable circuit depths by repeating parametrised mixer and cost unitaries, that is, the number of layers \(p\).
-As the algorithm corresponds to a Trotterisation of adiabatic quantum evolution~\cite{Bharti:2022}, the corresponding dynamics are recovered in the limit \(p \to \infty\) and yields the optimal solution in the absence of noise.
+As the algorithm corresponds to a Trotterisation of adiabatic quantum evolution~\cite{Bharti:2022}, the corresponding dynamics are recovered in the limit \(p \to \infty\) and yields the optimal solution (or a optimal solution, in the case that there are degeneracies) in the absence of noise.

 Identifying optimal parameters for finite \(p\) is known to be NP-hard~\cite{bittel_training_2021}.
 Nonetheless, for small and modest depths, both empirical and theoretical studies indicate that good approximations are feasible for many problems~\cite{Bharti:2022, Carbonelli2024, schoenberger23, schmidbauer25, gogeiss24}.
-While classical optimisation remains the most common strategy \cite{blekos_review_2024,fernandez-pendas_study_2022,lotshaw_empirical_2021}, alternative approaches have been proposed that yield high-quality parameters at reasonable computational cost \cite{Tate:2023,Gavon:2024,Egger:2021,Vijendran:2024,Sud:2024,krueger24}.
+While classical optimisation remains the most common strategy \cite{blekos_review_2024,fernandez-pendas_study_2022,lotshaw_empirical_2021}, alternative approaches have been proposed that yield high-quality parameters at reasonable computational cost \cite{Tate:2023,Gavon:2024,Egger:2021,Vijendran:2024,Sud:2024,krueger25}.